 Several new international schools have opened in Georgia since the Rose Revolution of 2003, which led to democratic and economic reforms aimed at forging closer links with Europe.
 The small but diverse international school sector is centred on the capital Tbilisi.

-English-medium schools offering the curriculums of Britain, the US or the International Baccalaureate Office predominate but there are also schools offering instruction in German, Italian and Spanish and following the respective national curriculums.
-Coeducation day schools are the norm and many offer a parallel Georgian curriculum stream.
+English-medium schools offering the curriculums of Britain, the US or the International Baccalaureate predominate but there are also schools offering instruction in German, Italian and Spanish and following the respective national curriculums.
+Coeducational day schools are the norm and many offer a parallel Georgian curriculum stream.